LeidenUniversityLibrary/islandora_batch_modify/README.md

    * a property of a datastream of the object: property:DSID:label, property:DSID:state
    * 'add_to_collection' (for adding the object to a collection)
    * 'remove_from_collection' (for removing the object from a collection)
+   * 'generate_ocr', 'generate_hocr' or 'generate_all_ocr' (for generating OCR, HOCR or both OCR and HOCR for pages, generate_ocr will aggregate pre-made OCR of pages)
 3. This value can be:
    * empty.
 This can only be used with a valid datastream id in column 2 which can be generated (so is a derivative).
    * the value 'generate' is also possible to generate the derivative.